bferrell/sloblackswan/content/incident_mgmt_menageri/incident_mgmt_menageri.md

 In 1970, a wildfire in California killed 16 firefighters.
 The investigation revealed a pattern: fires were being fought by ad-hoc groups with unclear command structures, no communication protocols, and competing authorities.
 Chaos killed people.

 The result was the Incident Command System (ICS), developed by FIRESCOPE (Firefighting Resources of California Organized for Potential Emergencies) in the 1970s.
-ICS wasn't about fires--it was about human coordination under extreme stress when lives are at stake.
+ICS wasn't about fires, it was about human coordination under extreme stress when lives are at stake.

 The system worked.
 It spread from wildfire management to hazmat responses, to search and rescue, to emergency medical services, to disaster response.
 By the time 9/11 happened, ICS was the standard framework for managing any crisis involving multiple agencies and unclear situations.